intelops/compage/app/README.md

 # app
-- This component constitutes integrates the GitHub Oauth2 App for authentication.
+- This component integrates the GitHub Oauth2 App for authentication.
 - This also uses K8s's etcd store to persist projects and users related data.
 - It's an Express JS based REST server and gRPC client to core component.